What is NPS? Net Promoter Score (NPS) is a powerful measure of customer happiness. And here’s how it works.

 Respond to Customer Feedback

 4. Use the answers to the open-ended NPS follow-up question to guide action.
-Imagine immediately responding to a Detractor’s complaint, targeting your Passives with an information campaign, or tweeting a Promoter’s testimonial.
+Imagine immediately responding to a Detractor’s complaint, targeting your Passives with an information campaign, or asking a Promoter to review your product online.

 Make it Ongoing